codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 ### Caching vs. Pinning

-Even though it may not be apparent from Parse documentation, [caching](https://parse.com/docs/android_guide#queries-caching) and [pinning](https://parse.com/docs/android_guide#localdatastore-pin) are different concepts.
+Even though it may not be apparent from Parse documentation, [caching](http://docs.parseplatform.org/android/guide/#caching-queries) and [pinning](http://docs.parseplatform.org/android/guide/#pinning) are somewhat different concepts.
 Mixing the two results in an exception like so:

 ```
 Caused by: java.lang.IllegalStateException: Method not allowed when Pinning is enabled.